The senior-studio alternative to Toptal

 Toptal (vetted network)

-A curated network of pre-vetted senior freelancers (the "top 3%").
-Higher quality and faster matching than Upwork, but premium rates plus fees - and you still assemble and manage the team and the project.
+A curated network of pre-vetted senior freelancers.
+Matching is faster and quality is more consistent than an open talent network, but you still assemble and manage the team and project.

 Best for: Staffing a specific senior role on a team you already run.